 - 21.1 The supplier shall provide the goods/services: - a. at fixed prices; or - b. on a time and material basis with an upper limit on remuneration (cost ceiling). - 21.2 The contractually agreed remuneration covers all work which is necessary for proper performance of the contract.
-In particular, the remuneration covers the granting of all contractually agreed rights of use, any agreed maintenance and support services, all documentation and insurance costs, as well as fees and public levies (e.g. value added tax, customs duties).
-The individual cost elements must be listed separately in the offer. - 21.3 The remuneration shall be due according to the payment plan or after handover of the work or its installation.
+In particular, it includes all contractually agreed ancillary deliverables, material, packaging, transport and insurance costs, the transfer or use of rights, documentation, secretarial and infrastructure costs (overheads), social benefits, expenses, fees and public levies.
+Any value added tax or import tax due shall be payable together with the remuneration, but must always be indicated separately in the offer, contract and invoice. - 21.3 The remuneration shall be due according to the payment plan or after handover of the work or its installation.
 The supplier shall assert the remuneration due by submitting an invoice.
-The due date of the remuneration and the billing frequency for maintenance shall be based on the contract.
-Value added tax shall be indicated separately. - 21.4 The client shall make outstanding payments within 30 days of receipt of the invoice. - 21.5 For central Federal Administration12 procurements, the supplier is obliged to submit an electronic invoice13 to the client if the contract value exceeds CHF 5,000 (excl.
+The due date of the remuneration and the billing frequency for maintenance shall be based on the contract. - 21.4 The client shall make outstanding payments within 30 days of receipt of the invoice.

+- 21.5 For central Federal Administration procurements12, the supplier is obliged to submit an electronic invoice13 to the client if the contract value exceeds CHF 5,000 (excl.
 VAT).
-The client determines the delivery options. - 21.6 Subject to contractual arrangements to the contrary, the supplier may, with a three-month notice period, demand a justified adjustment of the recurring remuneration as of the beginning of the next calendar year, but at most in line with the trend of Switzerland's Consumer Price Index.
+The client determines the delivery options. - 21.6 Subject to contractual arrangements to the contrary, the supplier may, with a three-month notice period, demand a justified adjustment of the recurring remuneration as of the beginning of the next calendar year, but at most in line with the trend of Switzerland's Consumer Price Index (CPI).